 Decal for High Occupancy Vehicle (HOV) lane exemption (DMV)

 The Clean Air Vehicle (CAV) decal program is administered by the Department of Motor Vehicles (DMV) in partnership with the California Air Resources Board (ARB).
 The program authorizes a vehicle that meets specified emissions standards to be issued a CAV decal to allow single occupancy use of High Occupancy Vehicle (HOV or carpool) lanes.
 ARB establishes the official list of eligible vehicles based upon vehicle emissions.

-2020 Orange CAV decals are for first-time applications only and will expire on January 1, 2024.
+2021 blue CAV decals are for first-time applications only and will expire on January 1, 2025.
 Each year the California DMV will establish a new CAV decal color.
 The colors for future decals have not yet been determined.
 Future CAV decals will expire on January 1st of the fourth year after the year they are issued.
 This provides an access period of three full years plus the partial year from when the decal was issued.

 Azusa Light & Water - Special EV Rate for Home Charging

 For qualifying residential customers, the price for electricity consumed during the hours of 10 p.m. and 6 a.m. in excess of 50 kWh, shall be discounted by 5 cents per kWh from the "All excess kWh" contained in their respective rate schedule.
 The amount of discounted electricity shall not exceed 500 kWh per billing period.

 Burbank Water and Power - Special EV Rate for Home Charging